BlueCutOfficial/BlueCutOfficial/articles/ember-initiative-journey/week-18.md

 _#web #emberjs #open_source #github #help_wanted #good_first_issue #fork #contributing #ember_scroll_modifiers_

 The Ember Initiative needs more members so we can spend more time on it 🙏 Since my re-assignment, I could spend a bit more than 2 days working on the Initiative, and this time allowed me to do a few first things for the community.
 But to organize and tackle important topics like the new Route manager API, we need to invest a time that we don't have just yet.
-Mainmatter new plans make it easier for small companies to get onboard (I will post the extract of our talk about this when available).
+Mainmatter new plans make it easier for small companies to get onboard (I will post the extract of our talk about this when available, but you can [get in touch](https://mainmatter.com/contact/) right now).

 ## Open source tips for beginners

-The Ember Initiative is mainly about open source things, but I feel like I didn't talk about the basics of open source development that much.
+Open source work is a significant part of the Ember Initiative (though members can also get pairing sessions for their internal projects), but I feel like I didn't talk about the basics of open source development that much.
 Since I made my first contribution on `ember-scroll-modifiers` this week, now is a good time to get back to this.

 ### Want help or want to help: common labels